notuntoward/ref/obsidian/Obsidian Share Vault/lit/lit_notes/Westneat25disaprTopStudentsSPS.md

 		- 150 students taking these classes
 	- 2025:
 		- no algebra II, 1 geometry
-- A Central district school, certainly, a target for "desegregation"
+- A Central district school, which must have been a target for "desegregation"
 	- 2019
 		- 60% students of color
 	- 2025